 Figure 1.
-Real-time insights help coaches spot patterns deckside without spreadsheets.
+Organized competition data helps coaches spot patterns without spreadsheets.

 Spot patterns without spreadsheets

-Collecting splits, heart-rate notes, or readiness check-ins lets coaches see patterns in a glance.
+Collecting meet splits and tracking personal best progressions lets coaches see patterns at a glance.
 Maybe the squad fades on the last 25 after a high-volume week, or maybe underwater kicks drop after travel.
 When those trends are visual, adjusting sets or recovery becomes a calm decision rather than guesswork.

 Measure evolution in meaningful ways